theNewDynamic/oregonsadventurecoast.com/content/adventure/storm-watching.md

 <div class="warning">
     <img src="/img/blog-warning-icon.png" alt="Warning - road to Shore Acres State Park is closed to vehicular traffic" />
     <div>
       Due to recent weather-related damage, the road to Shore Acres State Park is temporarily closed to vehicular traffic.
-Stay tuned for updates.
+The park remains open but is accessible only by hiking a 2-mile trail from the Sunset Bay Day Use Area to Shore Acres.
     </div>
   </div>